Avangardum/AvangardumStyleConvention/README.md

 ### Namespaces

-Root namespace for the project should follow the following pattern: *Developer*.*Project* (example: `Avangardum.TwilightRun`).
+Root namespace for the project should follow the following pattern: *Developer/Company*.*Project* (examples: `Avangardum.TwilightRun`, `Hyperbox.DroneTanksArena`).

 ### Types

-Each source file should contain only one non-nested type.
+Each source code file should contain only one non-nested type.

 ### Enums